jonfunk21/ProteusAI/README.md

 conda activate proteusAI
 ```

-and these core packages:

-Install [PyTorch](https://pytorch.org/get-started/locally/) based on your system, then install:
+Install [PyTorch](https://pytorch.org/get-started/locally/) based on your system, and these core packages:

 ```
 # basic stuff